Minimax estimation in linear models with unknown design over finite alphabets: Introduction

 A structural similarity to MABS appears in nonnegative matrix factorization (NMF), where one assumes (\ref{eq:Y_lm}) with $\trF$ and $\tro$ both non-negative \citep{lee1999, donoho2004, arora2012}.
-Here, however, we do have the additional assumption of a finite alphabet for the sources $\trF$, which leads to a model structure more related to a classification problem.
-Hence, estimation rates are expected to be in a completely different regime, although, we stress that we are not aware of any minimax results for prediction error in NMF, as derived here for MABS.
-See, however, recent results by \cite{ke2017, bing2018} who study NMF in the context of topic models and provide minimax rates for L$1$-error of estimating the word-topic matrix, which corresponds to our matrix $\trF$.
-Note that in our setting, due to the finite alphabet, $\trF$ is estimated exactly eventually and thus, we cannot directly compare their results to ours.
-Further, it should be stressed that from a computational perspective both models are very different, as NMF algorithms usually do not allow to incorporate a finite alphabet assumption.
+MABS, however, due to the additional assumption of a finite alphabet for the sources $\trF$, more closely resembles a classification problem.
+Hence, estimation rates are expected to be in a completely different regime. \cite{ke2017, bing2020} studied NMF in the context of topic models and provide minimax rates for L$1$-error of estimating the word-topic matrix, which corresponds to our matrix $\trF$.
+Note that in our setting, due to the finite alphabet, $\trF$ can be estimated exactly eventually and thus, we cannot directly compare their results to ours.
+Further, it should be stressed that from a computational perspective both models are very different, as fast NMF algorithms \cite{lee1999, kim2011} are not designed to incorporate a finite alphabet assumption.
 An exception is binary matrix factorization \citep{li2005}, where both, $\trF$ and $\tro$ are assumed to have binary entries.
 There, however, also the data matrix $Y$ will be binary, which makes both, theory as well as computations very different.

-The separability conditions (\ref{eq:I1}) and (\ref{eq:I2}), which we introduce here (see Section \ref{sec:modelId}), are closely related to standard conditions for NMF \citep{donoho2004,arora2012}, from where the notation \textit{separable} originates.
-The proofs for separability are, however, different.
-Whereas in MABS they are build on combinatorics, in NMF they are build on geometric considerations.
-More details on the relation between separability in MABS, as it is employed here, and separability in NMF can be found, for example, in \citep{behr2017b,behr2018a}.

-Also related is statistical seriation \citep{flammarion2016}.
-There $\trF = \trP$ in (\ref{eq:Y_lm}) is itself an $n \times n$ permutation matrix and the $n \times M$ matrix $\tro$ is assumed to have unimodal columns.
-Just as in this paper for MABS, \citep{flammarion2016} obtain that the LSE is (almost) minimax optimal for the statistical seriation problem.
-Similar as in (\ref{eq:minimaxRateIntro}) and (\ref{eq:miniMaxRatePanan}), the respective minimax prediction rate is the sum of two terms: The first term corresponds to the rate which would be achieved when the permutation matrix was known.
-The second term corresponds to the price one has to pay for the combinatorial uncertainty in form of the unknown permutation matrix.
-Assuming that the variation of $\tro$ is not too small, it is of the same form as in (\ref{eq:miniMaxRatePanan}), that is, it vanishes with rate $1/M$, instead of exponentially as in this work due to the finite alphabet.